Last Updated on 03/23/26 by Rose Palmer

 Quilt Inspiration – I commemorated our bucket list trip to Jordan with a quilt inspired by pictures of the blankets the Bedouin use on their camels.

-Visiting Jordan and especially the ancient city of Petra was always high on my list of places to visit.
-I was thrilled when we finally had the chance to take a trip to Jordan and finally see this amazing archeological sight.
+Visiting Jordan and especially the ancient city of Petra was always high on my list of places I wanted to visit.
+I was thrilled when we finally had the chance to take a trip to Jordan and see this amazing archeological sight.

-To make this quilt, I used 17 different Kaffe Fasset striped fat quarters and arranged them so that each row shared a color or two with the rows on either side of it.
-The color striations ended up in a ROYGBV order which I always like.
-To make the diamond pattern, I used half square triangle blocks and set them in a diamond design.
+To make this quilt, I used 17 different Kaffe Fassett striped fat quarters and arranged them so that each row shared a color or two with the rows on either side of it.
+The color striations ended up in a ROYGBV order, which I always like.
+To make the diamond pattern, I used half-square triangle blocks and set them in a diamond design.

 Once again, the quilt was beautifully quilted by my friend Cindy Carey at North Star Long Arm Quilting.